-An alarming sixty per cent of all eye injuries happen in the workplace, most of which can be prevented.
-Optometrists Association Australia (OAA) recommends every workplace, regardless of industry, should have eye safety procedures in place, say the Port Augusta optometrists, Mitch Hancock and Jo Murphy.
+An alarming sixty per cent of all eye injuries happen in the workplace, most of which can be prevented. optometrists Association Australia (OAA) recommends every workplace, regardless of industry, should have eye safety procedures in place.

 Eye accidents can be avoided by taking simple precautions and making sure employees have appropriate eye protection.
-This may be in the form of prescription or non-prescription safety eyewear, suitable for the type of work they are doing, says Mitch Hancock.
+This may be in the form of prescription or non-prescription safety eyewear, suitable for the type of work they are doing.

 Optometrists are visiting workplaces and working with employers to conduct vision screenings which involve identification and analysis of the visual comfort and visual hazards in the specific workplace setting.

 Employers are legally required to provide a safe working environment.
-It’s imperative that employers and employees work together to ensure eye safety procedures are in place to prevent accidents.
-Optometrists can provide advice in this area to help ensure workplaces are aware of all of their responsibilities in eye safety, says Jo Murphy.
+It’s imperative that employers and employees work together to ensure eye safety procedures are in place to prevent accidents. optometrists can provide advice in this area to help ensure workplaces are aware of all of their responsibilities in eye safety.